-In most cases, the notice is required to be issued by the provider and CHRISTUS Health Medicare Complete (HMO), CHRISTUS Health Medicare Plus (HMO) and CHRISTUS Health Medicare Guardian (HMO) plans are required to ensure proper delivery and that members signatures are obtained.
-Members' signatures are not an agreement with the denial; however, it is documentation they have received the notification.
+In most cases, the notice is required to be issued by the provider, and CHRISTUS Health Medicare Complete (HMO), CHRISTUS Health Medicare Plus (HMO) and CHRISTUS Health Medicare Guardian (HMO) plans are required to ensure proper delivery and the member's signature is obtained.
+Members' signatures are not an agreement with the denial; however, it is documentation that they have received the notification.